-Over the course of 2022, our management and investor relations team met with qualified institutional investment professionals across Canada, the United States and throughout Europe, as well as with our top 20 active investors.
-Meetings took place both virtually and in person through both conferences and non-deal roadshows.
+In 2023, our management and investor relations team met with qualified institutional investment professionals across Canada, the United States and throughout Europe, as well as with our top 20 active investors.
+Meetings took place both virtually and in person through conferences and non-deal roadshows.